-Common questions asked concerning the Godiva Mortgages Solicitor Panel
+Frequently asked questions relating to the Godiva Mortgages Conveyancing Panel

 from members of the public

-We are only a couple days away from an exchange and my parents having sent the 10% deposit to my lawyer.
-I am now advised that as the deposit has not come from me my lawyer needs to disclose this to my lender Godiva Mortgages.
-Apparently, being on the Godiva Mortgages conveyancing panel and acting on their behalf he must inform Godiva Mortgages if the balance of the mortgage advance is not just from me.
-I informed the bank about my parent’s contribution when I applied for the mortgage so is it really necessary for this now to be an issue?
+We are nearing an exchange and my parents having transferred the 10% deposit to my lawyer.
+I am now advised that as the deposit has not come from me my lawyer needs to make a notification to my lender Godiva Mortgages.
+I am advised that, being on the Godiva Mortgages conveyancing panel and acting on their behalf he must inform Godiva Mortgages if the balance of the mortgage advance is coming from anyone other than me.
+I advised the bank about my parent’s contribution when I applied for the home loan so is it really necessary for this now to be an issue?

 Your lawyer is obliged to check with Godiva Mortgages to make sure that they are aware that the balance of the purchase price is not from your own funds.
 Your solicitor can only report this to Godiva Mortgages if you agree, failing which, your lawyer must cease to continue acting.

-Are all Conveyancing Quality Solicitors on the Godiva Mortgages conveyancing panel?
+Is the case that all CQS (Conveyancing Quality Scheme) solicitors on the Godiva Mortgages conveyancing panel?

-Some major lenders now use CQS as the starting point for Panel membership such as HSBC and Santander.
+It is true that some lenders now use the accreditation scheme as the starting point for Panel membership such as HSBC and Santander.
 The Law Society’s CQS membership however is no guarantee to lender panel acceptance.
 That being said,the Council of Mortgage Lenders have indicated that it is likely to become a pre-requisite for firms wishing to join their approved list of firms.

 I was thinking of purchasing my friend’s property.
 Once we agree a price, what’s the best way to move forward?
 I hope to get a mortgage with Godiva Mortgages.
 Is it possible to avoid using solicitors to save us both money?
 My dad reckons back in the day he did a lot of it himself, just went into the land registry office and providing them with the info they needed himself